-Training and Work Pathways Program 2017
+Training and Work Pathways Program

 The following are specific program objectives sought by the Program:

-- Encourage partnerships between individuals facing disadvantage, community organisations, industry, employers and training organisations to increase participation of individuals in education-related activities that will better enable individuals to secure employment.
+- Collaborative relationships between Tasmanians facing disadvantage, community organisations, industry, employers and training organisations to improve life chances in relation to education, training and employment.

 - Expand and sustain learning opportunities by supporting innovative community-based learning of various kinds that lead towards increasing participation in education and employment.

 - Improve the quality of learning experiences and outcomes by promoting learning opportunities in new and flexible ways, especially with regard to location and delivery arrangements.

 - Provide supported pathways for Tasmanians facing disadvantage to better access effective transitions into apprenticeships and traineeships; and/ or undertake activities that assist employers and industry to address barriers and blockages to recruiting Tasmanians facing barriers to commencing and successfully completing apprenticeships/ traineeships.